stevenwaterman/stevenwaterman.github.io/_posts/2020-01-29-typescript-pick-n-mix.md

 }
 ~~~

-Then we rewrite our methods so that any parameter with type `StringList` now specifies which methods it uses.
+Then we rewrite our methods so that any parameter with type <code>StringList</code> now specifies which methods it uses.
 The new method signatures are:

 ~~~ts